Advertisement

 Sitting on a rectangular block at an angle with ankles crossed, Barnwell poses in a white tutu with arms gracefully raised

 Philadelphia’s Chocolate Ballerina Company (CBC) has come a long way.
 Seven years ago, I heard about it through word-of-mouth and social media.
 But now I learn about the nonprofit’s events through marketing blasts and a highly stylized website.
-After visiting an early June rehearsal, where I interviewed founder and artistic director Chanel Holland-Pierre, I’m excited for CBC’s second annual Black Swan performance, coming up June 22-23, 2024 at Drexel’s Mandell Theater.
+After visiting an early June rehearsal where I interviewed founder and artistic director Chanel Holland-Pierre, I’m excited for CBC’s second annual Black Swan performance coming up June 22 to 23, 2024, at Drexel’s Mandell Theater.

 It felt amazing seeing dancers of all genders, ages, skin tones, and body types, all outfitted comfortably while doing various floor stretches and warm-ups.
-There was so much diverse fashion on display including a super stylish male dancer with a blonde faux hawk and one-legged warm up pant.
-Although the younger corps dancers stuck to the standard bunhead hairstyle, I loved the older dancers’ self-expressions through hair.
-I enjoyed watching the cast flip between twirls, leaps, and jumps while sprinkling in contemporary TikTok style dance moves.
+There was so much diverse fashion on display including a super stylish male dancer with a blonde faux hawk and one-legged warm-up pants.
+Although the younger corps dancers stuck to the standard bunhead hairstyle, I loved the older dancers’ self-expressions through their hair.
+I enjoyed watching the cast flip between twirls, leaps, and jumps while sprinkling in contemporary TikTok-style dance moves.
 Everyone seemed happy, joyous, and comfortable.

 A dancing village

 It takes a village to put on a CBC production.
 Holland-Pierre has assembled an excellent team.
-Filmore-Freeman is very modest about her background as a Hampton University graduate whose 16-year-dance history includes PHILADANCO!, Philadelphia Dance Theatre, and performing with the American Football League’s Soulmates of Philadelphia.
+Filmore-Freeman is very modest about her background as a Hampton University graduate whose 16-year dance history includes PHILADANCO!, Philadelphia Dance Theatre, and performing with the American Football League’s Soulmates of Philadelphia.
 She wears many hats in addition to being lead dance instructor, including stage management.
-Other team members include wardrobe director Oneeka Noble, operations chief Naskisha White, event supervisor Michelle Holland, and marketing lead Jean Pierre.
+Other team members include wardrobe director Oneeka Noble, operations chief Nakisha White, event supervisor Michelle Holland, and marketing lead Jean Pierre.

-Chairperson Ashley Holland-Armstrong (Holland-Pierre's cousin) describes her job as support for these staffers, proudly saying “we are a team.”
-Their daughters attend CBC classes, and at least one company staffer (and usually more) attend most rehearsals.
+Chairperson Ashley Holland-Armstrong (Holland-Pierre's cousin) describes her job as support for these staffers, proudly saying, “We are a team.”
+Their daughters attend CBC classes, and at least one company staffer (and usually more) attends most rehearsals.

 The artists pose smiling in rehearsal clothes with their arms around each other, in a sunny studio with large wooden doors.